The Top 10 Things to do in Brisbane

 6. Go Whale Watching from Brisbane

-During the yearly whale watching season, Brisbane offers a greta opportunity to get out and see these gentle ocean giants, as the calm waters of Moreton Bay offer a place for the Humpbacks and Southern Rights to rest and tend to their young.
+During the yearly whale watching season, Brisbane offers a great opportunity to get out and see these gentle ocean giants, as the calm waters of Moreton Bay offer a place for the Humpbacks and Southern Rights to rest and tend to their young.

 With a Whale Watching Cruise, you'll be able to head out on the water and encounter the most surface active of all whales, displaying playful behaviour that has to be seen up close to be fully appreciated.
 The sheer size of the creatures is impressive, and combined with their surprising agility as they breach, it's truly a sight to behold.